-What Inslee’s 4-phase plan to reopen Washington’s economy means for your life
+Restaurants?
+Libraries?
+Sports?
+Here’s when things in Washington might reopen according to Inslee’s 4-phase plan

 As expected, Gov. Jay Inslee announced Friday that Washington’s stay-home order to curb the coronavirus spread has been extended through May 31.
 However, Inslee also unveiled a four-phase plan that state officials will adhere to as they try to navigate the reopening of businesses in Washington.

-Phase 1 is expected to begin on Monday.
-Inslee noted that each phase will run for a minimum of three weeks to give officials time to evaluate whether it’s safe to move on to the next level.
+Phase 1 is expected to begin Monday.
+Inslee noted that each phase will run for a minimum of three weeks to give officials time to evaluate whether it’s safe to move to the next level.
 He conceded that it’s possible the four-phase timeline could be accelerated if “we catch some massive break because of climatic conditions or because a cure is found.”
 But, “We can’t count on that,” Inslee said.

-Based on that rough timetable laid out in a four-phase plan that assumes a minimum of three weeks between each phase, here’s the best-case scenario of when you can expect various attractions and amenities to reopen.
+Based on that rough timetable, here’s the best-case scenario of when you can expect various attractions and amenities to reopen.

-PHASE 1 – expected to begin around Monday, May 4
+Phase 1 — expected to begin Monday, May 4

 What’s allowed:

-- Some outdoor recreation (hunting, fishing, golf, boating, hiking) Note that camping is still not allowed and state campsites remain closed.
+- Some outdoor recreation (hunting, fishing, golf, boating, hiking).
+Note that camping is still not allowed and state campsites remain closed.

 - “Drive-in” spiritual services with one household per vehicle